 Submersible load cells are available in a range of capacities and configurations, from miniature load cells to load shackles.
 Interface provides standard submersible products as well as custom solutions that are designed to the exact specification.
 We also provide instrumentation solutions that can be fully sealed with wireless components.
 Working with our expert engineers, we can provide waterproof housing of sensors, including for our line of LowProfile Load Cells and Interface Multi-Axis Sensors to be used in harsh environments and underwater.

 An example of a submersible product is the Interface WMC Sealed Stainless Steel Miniature Load Cell.
 This is an environmentally sealed tension and compression load cell useful for rugged conditions.
-The stainless steel construction and small size provide many benefits when using for underwater applications.
+The stainless steel construction and small size of the load cell provides many benefits when used in underwater applications.
 This model is available in capacities ranging from 5 to 500 lbf (22 to 2200 N) and utilizes Interface’s proprietary temperature compensated strain gages for precision measurement applications.

 Another example of a submersible product is the Interface ISHK-B Load Shackle.
 It is designed for lifting and weighing in rugged or harsh environments, including submersible applications.
 The shackle pin is forged from high tensile stainless steel and high tensile carbon steel.
 Every load shackle is machined to exact specifications.
 The ISHK-B is internally gaged and the whole instrumented area is sealed to IP67 to protect it in service.
 The WTSSHK-B is the wireless version.